-Nightclub sensation Velma murders her philandering husband, and Chicago's slickest lawyer, Billy Flynn, is set to defend her.
-But when Roxie also winds up in prison, Billy takes on her case as well -- turning her into a media circus of headlines.
+Nightclub sensation Velma Kelly (Catherine Zeta-Jones) murders her philandering husband, and Chicago's slickest lawyer, Billy Flynn (Richard Gere), is set to defend her.
+But when Roxie Hart (Renée Zellweger) also winds up in prison, Billy takes on her case as well - turning her into a media circus of headlines.
 Neither woman will be outdone in their fight against each other and the public for fame and celebrity.

-Fame hungry Roxie Hart dreams of a life on the Vaudville stage, and spends her nights jazzing it up in the bright lights of Chicago, continually hoping that she'll find her lucky break, and be shot into 1920's stardom, so able to flee her boring husband Amos.
-In awe of seductive club singer Velma Kelly (who is subsequantly arrested for the murder of her husband and sister - after discovering their affair), Roxie meets Fred Cassely a man who convinces her he can 'make her showbiz career take off'.
-However after Roxie has undergone the 'casting couch' treatment, and Fred has had his wicked way with her, he reveals that he has no more connections in showbusiness than she does.
+Fame hungry Roxie Hart (Renée Zellweger) dreams of a life on the Vaudville stage, and spends her nights jazzing it up in the bright lights of Chicago, continually hoping that she'll find her lucky break, and be shot into 1920's stardom, so able to flee her boring husband Amos (John C. Reilly).
+In awe of seductive club singer Velma Kelly (Catherine Zeta-Jones) (who is subsequantly arrested for the murder of her husband and sister - after discovering their affair), Roxie meets Fred Casely (Dominic West), a man who convinces her he can "make her showbiz career take off".
+However, after Roxie has undergone the "casting couch" treatment, and Fred has had his wicked way with her, he reveals that he has no more connections in show business than she does.
 This is the final straw for Roxie, and her constant anger at rejection explodes.
-She shoots Fred Cassely and kills him.
+She shoots Fred Casely and kills him.
 Upon discovering her infidelity, Roxie's husband Amos refuses to take the blame for the murder and Roxie is sent to jail, pending hanging.
-In jail she finally meets tabloid darling Velma Kelly, currently receiving huge media attention for the double murder she committed earlier in the tale.
+In jail, she finally meets tabloid darling Velma Kelly, currently receiving huge media attention for the double murder she committed earlier in the tale.
 Sharing the clink with Velma, are a collection of other sly females, all awaiting trial for the murders of their own partners.
-Velma is aloof to Roxie, however the prison Warden Mrs Morton offers Roxie the opportunity of representation by slick Chicago lawyer Billy Flynn.
-Billy is more a showbiz P. R agent than a legal lawyer and minipulates the tabloids into thinking Roxie is no more than an innocent 'good time girl' who took the wrong path, than a scheming murderess.
+Velma is aloof to Roxie, however, the prison Warden, Matron Mama Morton (Queen Latifah), offers Roxie the opportunity of representation by slick Chicago lawyer Billy Flynn (Richard Gere).
+Billy is more a showbiz public relations agent than a legal lawyer, and minipulates the tabloids into thinking Roxie is no more than an innocent "good time girl" who took the wrong path, than a scheming murderess.
 The tabloids go crazy for the new girl on the cell block, and Roxie finally becomes a star.
-However due to Roxie's new found fame, Velma is forgotten about.
+However, due to Roxie's new found fame, Velma is forgotten about.
 She is forced to approach Roxie with an offer of a part in her Vaudville act (filling the gap left by her murdered sister), but Roxie turns down her offer flat, thinking she needs no support in topping the bill.
-However, just as Velma's star fell, so does Roxie's, when Go-to-hell Kitty arrives at the jail on a multiple murder charge, the press forget Roxie and now she and Velma are in the same boat.
-With one more trick up her sleave Roxie manages to bring the media attention back onto her, and her day in court arrives.
-Billy is now ready to play the ultimate showman!
+However, just as Velma's star fell, so does Roxie's, when Go-to-hell Kitty Baxter (Lucy Liu) arrives at the jail on a multiple murder charge, the press forget Roxie and now she and Velma are in the same boat.
+With one more trick up her sleave, Roxie manages to bring the media attention back onto her, and her day in court arrives.
+Billy is now ready to play the ultimate showman.

-Velma Kelly is the sexy vaudeville star who murders her husband and sister after finding them in bed together.
-Roxie is the wannabe vaudeville star who kills her lover after finding out he was never going to make her famous.
-Enter Billy Flynn, the greasy lawyer whose goal is not only to have his clients acquitted, but to make them legal legends.
-Billy, who apparently likes Roxie's angle (He tried to kill me) better than Velma's (I blacked out and can't remember a thing).
-With help from Matron Mama Morton both women vie for the spot as Illinois's most famed murderess, but there's only room for one legend...
+Velma Kelly (Catherine Zeta-Jones) is the sexy vaudeville star who murders her husband and sister after finding them in bed together.
+Roxie Hart (Renée Zellweger) is the wannabe vaudeville star who kills her lover after finding out he was never going to make her famous.
+Enter Billy Flynn (Richard Gere), the greasy lawyer whose goal is not only to have his clients acquitted, but to make them legal legends.
+Billy, who apparently likes Roxie's angle (he tried to kill me) better than Velma's (I blacked out and can't remember a thing).
+With help from Matron Mama Morton (Queen Latifah), both women vie for the spot as Illinois' most famed murderess, but there's only room for one legend.
 "That's Chicago".

 It looks like we don't have a Synopsis for this title yet.